On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Merton's portfolio problem: Utility maximisation

 We will provide concrete specifications of the process $\Gamma$ depending on the problem at hand.
-The semi-closed form exponential--affine representation~\cite[Theorem A.4.]{Gnabeyeu2026a} of the functional $\Gamma$ can be expressed in terms of the continuous solution $\psi$ of an associated time-inhomogeneous Riccati-type Volterra equation, which can be solved by well-known efficient numerical methods.
+The semi-closed form exponential--affine representation~\cite[Theorem A.4.]{Gnabeyeu2026a} of the functional $\Gamma$ can be expressed in terms of the continuous solution $\psi$ of an associated time-inhomogeneous Riccati-type Volterra equation, which can be solved by well-known efficient numerical methods. \begin{note} It is worth noting that, in contrast to existing literature on utility maximization under Volterra stochastic environments (see, e.g., \cite{HanWong2020b,AichingerDesmettre2021}), our approach presents the stochastic factor, or auxiliary process \(\Gamma\), as the solution to a BSDE.
+Furthermore, its exponential representation mentioned earlier is expressed in terms of the adjusted forward process, as defined in equations~\eqref{eq:processg}--\eqref{eq:Condprocessg}, rather than the forward process used in these works. \end{note}

-Note that, in contrast to~\cite{HanWong2020b,AichingerDesmettre2021}, this representation is expressed in terms of the adjusted forward process, as defined in~\eqref{eq:processg}--\eqref{eq:Condprocessg}, rather than the forward process used in these works.
-We offer explicit solutions to the optimal portfolio policies that depend on the function $\psi$, solution of the above-mentionned time-dependent multivariate Riccati-Volterra equation.
+We will offer explicit solutions to the optimal portfolio policies that depend on the function $\psi$, solution of the above-mentionned time-dependent multivariate Riccati-Volterra equation.
 Let $\Lambda$ be defined as

 We will work under the following assumption, \begin{assumption} Assume that there exists a solution $\psi \in C([0,T],\mathbb{R}^d)$ to the above-mentioned inhomogeneous Riccati--Volterra equation satisfying the below appropriate boundedness condition i.e. such that